gyselax/gyselalibxx/tests/multipatch/interface_derivatives/README.md

 - In `interfaces_derivative_matrix_Hermite_test`: we test with Hermite boundary conditions for the following layouts to test the signs of the derivatives.

-  - We test that the correct values and signs are selected, especially for the left boundary.
+  - In Fig. 7, we test that the correct values and signs are selected, especially for the left boundary.
+  - In Fig. 8, we test that the correct values and signs are selected, especially after several inversions.
+  - In Fig. 9, we test that the correct values and signs are selected, especially for the right boundary.
+  - In Fig. 10, we test with an agreement of the direction of the derivatives along $`x_1`$ but not on $`y_1`$ for the left boundary.
+  - In Fig. 11, we test with an agreement of the direction of the derivatives along $`y_3`$ but not on $`x_3`$ for the right boundary.

 ![Illustration test with reversed Patch1](../../../docs/images/interface_derivatives/fig7\_test\_REVERSE\_PATCH1.png "")

-  - We test that the correct values and signs are selected, especially after several inversions.

 ![Illustration test with reversed Patch2](../../../docs/images/interface_derivatives/fig8\_test\_REVERSE\_PATCH2.png "")

-  - We test that the correct values and signs are selected, especially for the right boundary.

 ![Illustration test with reversed Patch3](../../../docs/images/interface_derivatives/fig9\_test\_REVERSE\_PATCH3.png "")

-  - We test with an agreement of the direction of the derivatives along $`x_1`$ but not on $`y_1`$ for the left boundary.

 ![Illustration test with changed bound Patch1](../../../docs/images/interface_derivatives/fig10\_test\_CHANGE\_BOUND1.png "")

-  - We test with an agreement of the direction of the derivatives along $`y_3`$ but not on $`x_3`$ for the right boundary.

 ![Illustration test with changed bound Patch3](../../../docs/images/interface_derivatives/fig11\_test\_CHANGE\_BOUND3.png "")